Links for Palaeobotanists

 The History of Life.
 Powerpoint Presentation.

 Geological Time.
-Powerpoint Presentation.
+Powerpoint Presentations.

 Rick Cheel, Department of Earth Sciences, Brock University: Geologic Time and Historical Geology and the history of the continents.
 Powerpoint presentations.